Short Professional Bio Examples for the UK Market.

 What is a professional bio?

-A professional bio is a summary of your working experience and any relevant skills that you might use in your career.
+A professional bio is a summary of your professional experience and any relevant skills that you might use in your career.
 Typically, your bio is a snapshot of your current position, and may be one of the first things clients, contacts, or potential employers see.

 Tasks